Ton-moy/surprise-and-serendipity/README.md

 # Topic-Level Bayesian Surprise and Serendipity for Recommender Systems
 This repository contains the code and dataset for the paper titled "Topic-Level Bayesian Surprise and Serendipity for Recommender Systems."
-The paper focuses on enhancing recommendation algorithms by incorporating topic-level Bayesian surprise and serendipity measures.

 ## Machine Configuration:
 The experiments were conducted on a distributed system utilizing a cluster of multiple computers, typically ranging from 10 to 30, which operated simultaneously.
 Each computer had the following configuration: